intershop/intershop-pwa/docs/guides/hybrid-approach-icm-url-rewriting.md

 kb_sync_latest_only
 -->

-# Handle Rewritten ICM URLs in Hybrid Mode
+# Handle Rewritten ICM URLs in the Hybrid Approach

 If the ICM is set up with [URL Rewriting](https://support.intershop.com/kb/index.php/Display/28R955), further modifications are required to run the deployment with the [Hybrid Approach](../concepts/hybrid-approach.md).